HOW TO USE AN ESPRESSO MACHINE

 Froth until desired level of foam and temperature is reached, then add the correct ratios of steamed milk and foam to your espresso along with any other flavorings.

-Some espresso machines automate this process as well to eliminate guesswork.
-The KitchenAid® Automatic Milk Frother Attachment is compatible with the KitchenAid® Semi-Automatic Espresso Machine and effortlessly steams and froths milk for delicious lattes, cappuccinos and more, The programmable dosing and a variable micro-foam adjuster allow you to adjust the milk amount and texture to match your taste and preference.
-It can be purchased separately, or bundled with the espresso machine.
+Some espresso machines automate this process as well to help eliminate guesswork.
+The KitchenAid® Automatic Milk Frother Attachment is compatible with the KitchenAid® Semi-Automatic Espresso Machine and effortlessly steams and froths milk for delicious lattes, cappuccinos and more.
+The programmable dosing and a variable micro-foam adjuster allow you to adjust the milk amount and texture to match your taste and preference.